vatesfr/terraform-provider-xenorchestra/docs/data-sources/sr.md

 * uuid - uuid of the storage repository.
 This is equivalent to the id.
 * pool_id - The Id of the pool the storage repository exists on.
 * sr_type - The type of storage repository (lvm, udev, iso, user, etc).
+* container - The storage container.
+* size - The storage size.
+* physical_size - The physical storage size.
+* usage - The current usage for this storage repository.